Next: , Previous: , Up: Top [Contents][Index]

 Config Command: adapter serial serial_string

 Specifies the serial_string of the adapter to use.
 If this command is not specified, serial strings are not checked.
-Only the following adapter drivers use the serial string from this command: arm-jtag-ew, cmsis_dap, esp_usb_jtag, ft232r, ftdi, hla (stlink, ti-icdi), jlink, kitprog, opendus, openjtag, osbdm, presto, rlink, st-link, usb_blaster (ublast2), usbprog, vsllink, xds110.
+Only the following adapter drivers use the serial string from this command: arm-jtag-ew, cmsis_dap, esp_usb_jtag, ft232r, ftdi, hla (ti-icdi), jlink, kitprog, opendus, openjtag, osbdm, presto, rlink, st-link, usb_blaster (ublast2), usbprog, vsllink, xds110.

 8.2 Interface Drivers